Mini Percutaneous Nephrolithotomy (mini PCNL)

 Complex renal stone surgery

-His practice represents the gold standard in modern kidney stone surgery, combining years of specialist experience with the latest surgical innovations to provide patients across the UK with exceptional urological care and superior treatment outcomes.
+His practice represents the gold standard in modern kidney stone surgery, combining years of specialist experience with the latest surgical innovations to provide patients across the UK and internationally with exceptional urological care and superior treatment outcomes.

 You can schedule an appointment with him for expert, bespoke advice through his Top Doctors profile or book an appointment through Harborne Hospital, HCA Healthcare, the Priory Hospital, Edgbaston, Circle Health Group or Droitwich Spa, Circle Health.